BACK TO CONTENTS

 It has to be kept in mind however that if you are restoring a prewar civilian Big4, the civil/military 16H gearbox is correct.

-Only the military Big4 received a gearbox with a different, lower, gearing to haul along the not so very light sidecar through loads of mud.
+The military Big4 received a trials gearbox with a different, lower, gearing to haul the heavy sidecar through mud.

 Survey of gearbox internals showing identification numbers as given on the individual gear wheels, number of teeths and Norton spare part number, usually engraved into the gear wheel by the N80xx number.
 (See also exploded view below)

-Survey of gears for military and civilian MC's
+Survey of gears for military and civilian 16H and Big4 MC's

 Model